Quality Software Solutions

 010editor -script:IsASCII.1sc

-The file to run must exist in either the current directory, or the 'Scripts' directory where 010 Editor was installed (or the 'Templates' directory when running a template).
-To open the Script or Template in the Code Editor without running the file, specify a '@' symbol and a line number after the filename.
-For example, to open the ZIPTemplate.bt file and position the cursor on the 3rd line, use:
+The file to run must exist in either the current directory, the current 'Scripts' directory if running a script, or the current 'Templates' directory if running a template (these directories can be modified in the Compiling Options).
+To open the Script or Template in the interface without running the file, specify a '@' symbol and a line number after the filename.
+For example, to open the ZIP.bt file and position the caret on the 3rd line, use:

 Saving and Closing Files